GraMya96/wordpress-development-boilerplate/README.md

 3) Replace all strings "sitename" and "stnm" with actual Website Name & Prefix in package.json and package-lock.json (for double/triple worded names, use dashes. eg. new-site)

-4) Replace "example" and "exmp" with actual Theme Name & Text Domain in theme_dev sass/base.scss
+4) Replace "sitename" and "stnm" with actual Theme Name & Text Domain in theme_dev sass/base.scss

 5) npm install --> Install all packages declared in package.json